 About the campaign

-In the past decade, 1,932 men have died in preventable tragedies.
+In the past decade, 1,995 men have died in preventable tragedies.
 Drowning.
-One in four of these tragedies involved alcohol.
+Two in five men had drugs and/or alcohol in their system.

 Men are four times more likely to drown than women, with males accounting for 80% of all drowning deaths.

 Royal Life Saving Society - Australia, with support of the Federal Government, have launched a new drowning prevention campaign in time for summer.
 The campaign is urging men to look out for their mates and stand up to the sorts of risk taking behaviour that can lead to accidents and drowning.

 A culture of risk taking behaviour among men can be dangerous around water, and when combined with alcohol and/or drugs it is often fatal.

 Almost a quarter (24%) of male drowning deaths involved alcohol alone.
 Of the men who had been drinking and subsequently drowned, 67% would have failed a random breath test with a recorded a blood alcohol content above 0.05.